johnhenry/ai.captain/readme.md

 #### WindowChain

-The main class for interacting with Window.ai's language models.
+The main class for interacting with window.ai's language models.

 ```typescript
 interface WindowChain {